 Anger is a natural, healthy emotion.
 But frequent outbursts can be harmful to your health.
 You could have some emotions you need to sort through, or there could be a medical reason.
 A number of conditions and some medical treatments have rage as a side effect.

-As this form of dementia progresses, people tend to lash out in frustration.
+As many orms of dementia (like Alzheimer’s or Lewy Body Dementia) progresse, people tend to lash out in frustration.
 It can be especially tough on the caregiver to deal with sudden bouts of fury.
 Anger is a common symptom, so caregivers should take a step back and look for the immediate cause, whether it’s physical discomfort or trouble communicating.

 Could It Be Anxiety Drugs or Sleeping Pills?

 Benzodiazepines are widely prescribed for a number of anxiety conditions such as panic disorder, posttraumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD).
 Doctors also may use them to treat insomnia.
 Fits of anger are a rare but harmful side effect of these drugs, especially for those with an already aggressive personality.

 Anger is not unusual for people on the autism spectrum.
 The rage can come on suddenly, seemingly from nowhere, and then vanish just as quickly.
 Triggers include stress, sensory overload, being ignored, and a change in routine.
 A person with autism spectrum disorder may have trouble communicating, making things even harder.
 They may not even realize they are acting out of anger.
 Part of the solution is becoming more aware of themselves and situations.